We have recently updated our website.

 • Stoves – Jetboil Zip, 500ml.
 Gas not included.

-• Personal Locating Beacons (PLBs)
+• Personal Locating Beacons (PLBs).

-• Food dehydrators (available to members only - maximum two week hire).
+• Food dehydrators (maximum two week hire).

 All hire periods are for a minimum of one week.
 See below for prices.